graphile/migrate/README.md

 - apply the current migration to the shadow database, and replace the dump
 - move the current migration to committed migrations (adding a hash to prevent tampering)

+### `graphile-migrate uncommit`

+Moves the latest committed migration back to `current.sql` and deletes the committed migration from the filesystem and from the database migrations table.
+Will only work when `current.sql` is empty(ish).

+Do **NOT** use it once other systems have ran the commit.
+This is for use during development only, probably before your changes are pushed/merged.

 ### `graphile-migrate reset [--shadow]`

 Drop and re-create the database, and re-run all the committed migrations from the start. **HIGHLY DESTRUCTIVE**